-Spring Arbor Township has two voting precincts with a total of 5,167 registered voters in the Township.
+Spring Arbor Township has three voting precincts with over 6,000 registered voters in the Township.

 To vote in an election, a resident must register.
 To become registered to vote, you can visit the township office, register online, or at any Secretary of State branch office if you are 18 or older and are a legal citizen.